micromaomao/google-code-jam/README.md

   China</span>.
 </p>

+## Some general experiences

+* Always use 64 bit float.
-## Interactive problems: **Do not exit with non-zero code when getting a -1 judgement**!
+* Interactive problems: **Do not exit with non-zero code when getting a -1 judgement**!
 Exiting with non-zero code will turn a WA into a confusing RE.